Resource management in Azure SQL Database

 - Reducing the MAXDOP (maximum degree of parallelism) setting.

-- Optimizing query workload to reduce number of occurrences and duration of query blocking.
+- Optimizing query workload to reduce the number of occurrences and duration of query blocking.
+For more information, see Understand and resolve Azure SQL blocking problems.

 Unlike other resources (CPU, workers, storage), reaching the memory limit does not negatively impact query performance, and does not cause errors and failures.
-As described in detail in Memory Management Architecture Guide, the SQL Server database engine often uses all available memory, by design.
-Memory is used primarily for caching data, to avoid more expensive storage access.
+As described in detail in Memory Management Architecture Guide, the database engine often uses all available memory, by design.
+Memory is used primarily for caching data, to avoid slower storage access.
 Thus, higher memory utilization usually improves query performance due to faster reads from memory, rather than slower reads from storage.

-After database engine startup, as the workload starts to read data from storage, the database engine aggressively caches data in memory.
+After database engine startup, as the workload starts reading data from storage, the database engine aggressively caches data in memory.
 After this initial ramp-up period, it is common and expected to see the

 avg_instance_memory_percent columns in sys.dm_db_resource_stats to be close or equal to 100%, particularly for databases that are not idle, and do not fully fit in memory.